15 Home Remedies For Dry Eyes, Causes, And Tips To Prevent

 Best Tips For Preventing Dry Eyes

-• The skin around your eyes may also feel dry.
-You can dab a blend of milk, apple cider vinegar, and vitamin E oil on the sensitive skin area with a cotton ball.
+- The skin around your eyes may also feel dry.
+If you are dealing with dry eyelids, dab a blend of milk, apple cider vinegar, and vitamin E oil on the sensitive skin area with a cotton ball.
 Milk has hydrating properties, apple cider is a well-known natural pH balancer, and vitamin E contains fatty acids and antioxidants that keeps skin youthful and moisturized.

 Infographic: 7 Home Remedies To Treat Dry Eyes